alegrigoriev/AlegrDiff/ReadMe.txt

 Done:

+Show confirmation dialog if fingerprint calculation is canceled. save viewing preferences.
+If I select two-pane view for one pair of files, I expect to have the same view when opening the next file pair.
 Save a mask of shown and hidden file types (different, identical, etc) Show confirmation dialog if file comparision is canceled.
 Beta 1.35: